chrisl8/ArloBot/README.md

-This tells you to initialize it, just send it: d,0.403000,0.006760 and then it should start sending odometry info in the form of: o       0.000   0.000   0.000   0.000   0.000   0.000   174 The last number is the distance from the front PING sensor.
+This tells you to initialize it, just send it: d,0.403000,0.006760 and then it should start sending odometry info in the form of: o       0.000   0.000   0.000   0.000   0.000   0.000   7       19      84      23      142     1249    227     13      143     60      9       7
+The last 12 numbers are the distances from the PING and InfraRed sensors, they should change as you move around the ArloBot.
-If you want to get really fancy you can send it twist commands from the terminal
+If you want to get really fancy you can send it twist commands from the terminal.

 Basic TeleOp with 3D sensor use: roslaunch arlobot_bringup minimal.launch
 <New Terminal>
-roslaunch arlobot_bringup keyboard_teleop.launch
+roslaunch arlobot_teleop keyboard_teleop.launch
 <New Terminal>
-roslaunch arlobot_bringup 3dsensor.launch
+roslaunch turtlebot_bringup 3dsensor.launch
 <GUI based Terminal>
-roslaunch arlobot_bringup view_robot.launch
+roslaunch arlobot_rviz_launchers view_robot.launch
 Tests from this setup:
   Set your Global Options->Fixed Frame to "odom
     Drive and see if the robot appears to move properly on the grid.